 Learn Courses

-Leverage - xauusd leverage means that traders can make more money in xauusd by investing little of their own capital.
-This is because the online traders can borrow funds to trade with from their broker using leverage.
+Leverage - xauusd leverage means traders can earn more money in xauusd by putting in only a small amount of their own money.
+This is because online traders can borrow money from their online broker to trade with, using leverage.

 Basics of Technical Analysis